 Helpful Equipment

 Follow the instructions on your waffle maker (after using it a few times, you’ll know which setting will give you the desired doneness on your waffles).
-A good waffle will have a light, golden brown finish to it.
+A good waffle will have a light, golden brown finish to it when it’s done.

 Love This Recipe?
 You May Also Enjoy